Data-driven discovery of dynamical models in biology: Network-based methods

 In dynamical systems, AEs provide a way to reduce high-dimensional dynamics into low-dimensional latent coordinates, or to approximate Koopman eigenfunctions \cite{Otto2019,Sondak2021}.
 Applications in biology include cell fate dynamics \cite{Maizels2024}, microbial growth \cite{Baig2023}, molecular simulations \cite{Wehmeyer2018}, and high-dimensional omics data \cite{Liu2021}.

-A prominent extension is the \textit{variational autoencoder} (VAE) \cite{Kingma2013}, which assigns a probabilistic prior to the latent space:
+\lgel{In this context, standard autoencoders are primarily used as representation-learning tools: they define low-dimensional state spaces in which the system’s dynamics can be analyzed or modeled.
+A prominent extension is the {variational autoencoder} (VAE) \cite{Kingma2013}, which augments the latent space with a probabilistic structure and enables generative modeling of the data distribution:}

-where $D_{\mathrm{KL}}$ is the Kullback–Leibler divergence.
-This enforces smooth latent spaces and promotes generalizable embeddings that can approximate Koopman-invariant coordinates \cite{Asperti2021,Shrivastava2025}.

-As with regression-based polynomial expansions, the latent variables discovered by AEs or VAEs can be seen as approximate lifting functions.
-The main advantage is that these are learned directly from data rather than specified a priori.
+where $D_{\mathrm{KL}}$ is the Kullback–Leibler (KL) divergence. \lgel{This KL regularization encourages the latent distribution to remain close to a simple prior, which suppresses fragmented or highly curved embeddings and promotes smooth, approximately linear latent dynamics.
+This bias toward low-complexity evolution facilitates the discovery of approximately Koopman-invariant coordinates, in which nonlinear dynamics become near-linear.
+In addition, the probabilistic structure of VAEs enables generative sampling and promotes generalizable latent representations that are well suited for Koopman-based modeling \cite{Asperti2021,Shrivastava2025}.
+As with regression-based polynomial expansions, the latent variables discovered by AEs (for representation learning) or VAEs (for structured and generative latent dynamics) can be viewed as approximate lifting functions.} The main advantage is that these are learned directly from data rather than specified a priori.
 The drawback is sensitivity to latent dimensionality: too few dimensions miss essential modes, while too many cause overfitting \cite{Lopez2020,Zeng2023}.